FreddyVRetro/ISA-PicoMEM/README.md

 - The PicoMEM can't tell if the connection fail and does not try to re connect.
 - The Wifi Access point need to be relatively close to increase the chance of connection success.
 The IRQ Can be changed in the BIOS Menu (Default is IRQ 3)<br />

-## Tested machines
+## Tested machines :
-- IBM 5150, 5160, 5170 : All Ok, except keyboard not responding on 5170.
+- IBM 5150, 5160, 5170
 - IBM PS/2 30 286 (Warning : As its HDD use DMA, does not boot if emulated RAM is added)
 - Compaq Portable 2 (286): Ok
-- Amstrad PC1512, PC1640, PPC1640 (Address D000), PC200: Working, but does not initialize all the time on Rev <1.11
+- Amstrad PC1512, PC1640, PPC1640 (Address D000), Sinclair PC200 (It is my DEV Machine)
-- Schneider Euro PC2 : Working, but may have some Glitch with PSRAM Emulated RAM.
+- Schneider Euro PC2, Olivetti M21, Sega TeraDrive.
-- Worked on Various 486, 386 (No confirmation of the ISA Clock speed yet)
+- Worked on Various 486, 386, 286 (Has more chance to work with lower ISA Clocks)
-- Tested with some Pentium, Pentium MMX, Pentium 2.<br />
+- Tested with some Pentium, Pentium MMX, Pentium 2, AMD K6 ...<br />
+- Amiga 2000 with a A2286 Board.
+(Use the BIOS in C800)
+- Book8088 (At 4.77MHz, next FW will work at 8MHz)

-## Failing Machines
+## Failing Machines :
 - Failed on a 386 with 12MHz ISA Clock
+- Fail on some fast 286 (16MHz)
 - Commodore PC10 / PC20 (Timing issue, fix in progress)
-- Schneider Euro PC 1 : PicoMEM BIOS Does not start even if visible.
+- Schneider Euro PC 1
 - Failed on an Amstrad PPC640 on Latest firmware (Retro Erik) to be confirmed.
-- Tandy 1000 : Does not work yet due to the specific memory map.
+- **Tandy 1000** : Does not work yet due to the specific memory map.
 (SX, EX, HX, TL ...)<br />

 ## License